v0.8.0 — requirements approval gate

 espalier/

-├── rules/ # engineering structure, coding standards ├── skills/ # coding, review, testing, /espalier-fix, /espalier-prune… ├── agents/ # harness-coder, harness-reviewer ├── wiki/ # architecture, data models, critical paths ├── hooks/ # layer boundary, pre-push, post-merge drift ├── pipeline.md # 10-stage workflow with gates & rollback └── changes/ # feat/, fix/, refactor/, docs/ — one dir per req
+├── rules/ # structure, coding, security, production standards ├── skills/ # coding, review, testing, /espalier-fix, /espalier-ask, /espalier-audit… ├── agents/ # harness-coder, harness-reviewer, harness-security ├── wiki/ # architecture, data models, critical paths ├── hooks/ # layer boundary, pre-push, post-merge drift ├── pipeline.md # 10-stage workflow with gates & rollback └── changes/ # feat/, fix/, refactor/, docs/ — one dir per req

 05 The two pipelines